 Business acquisitions are accounted for in accordance with ASC Topic 805: Business Combinations.
 Business acquisitions are accounted for by allocating the purchase price consideration to the fair value of assets acquired and liabilities assumed.
+The purchase price allocations are based upon preliminary valuations, and our estimates and assumptions are subject to change within the measurement period as valuations are finalized.
+Any change in the estimated fair value of the net assets, prior to the finalization of the more detailed analyses, but not to exceed one year from the dates of acquisition, will change the amount of the purchase price allocations.
 Goodwill is recognized as the excess of the purchase price consideration over the fair value of net assets of the business acquired.
 All transaction costs are expensed as incurred.